-Name of employer
+Name of emp ployer

-Date of receipt of this notice
+Date of recei pt of this notice

 Date of empaphicant ployment of above-named

 Contact pers on

 Telephone n umber/email address

-Y N which there is an in n allegation of abuse or neglect or sexual misconduct for avestigation currently pending with any current or prior cy or municipal police department or which has been
+Y N Been the subject of an allegation of abuse or neglect or sexual misconduct for which there is an investigation currently pending with any current or prior employer, state agency or municipal police department or which has been substantiated?
+Been disciplined or asked to resign from employment or resigned from or otherwise separated from any employment while an allegation of abuse or neglect or sexual misconduct was pending or under investigation, or due to a substantiation of abuse or neglect or sexual misconduct?

-Y N Been disciplined or otherwise separated from sexual misconductions If or asked to resign from employment or resigned from or ted from any employment while an allegation of abuse or neglect onduct was pending or under investigation, or due to a abuse or neglect or sexual misconduct?
-In all or occupational license, certificate, authorization or permit oked or ever surrendered such a license, certificate, authorization an allegation of abuse or neglect or sexual misconduct was a rinvestigation, or due to a substantiation of abuse or neglect or ct?
+Y N

-Y N Had a professional or suspended or revoked or permit while an a
+Y N Had a professional or suspended or revoked or permit while an a Had a professional or occupational license, certificate, authorization or permit suspended or revoked or ever surrendered such a license, certificate, authorization or permit while an allegation of abuse or neglect or sexual misconduct was pending or under investigation, or due to a substantiation of abuse or neglect or

 Signature o of Superintendent or HR Director Date